megaxzy/BlackJack_AI/README.md

 black jack ai work

-The matrix.py is runnable and can play the game for now.
+The matrix.py has include the calss and main function which is runnable and can play the game.

+The algo.py is about the minimax algo(//TODO)

+The test_for_algo.py is about the algorithm models tests.

 cards: